davidben/tls-trust-expressions/pki-transition-strategies.md

 * If using the notBefore date, this is not an effective security measure; the user is still vulnerable to the distrusted CA, who may backdate certificates
 * Distrusting only new certificates still leaves the user vulnerable to existing misissued certificates.
 Those must be revoked separately, which requires identifying the set of certificates to re-evaluate.

 Certificate Transparency addresses both these concerns.
-By using the SCT timestamp, rather than the certificate timestamp, the client has a trustworthy timestamp.
+By using the SCT timestamp, the distrusted CA cannot backdate the timestamp.
 By enforcing all accepted certificates appear in CT logs, the set of remaining trusted certificates is known.
 This means, for example, root programs can request server operators check for any unauthorized certificates within that set.

 However, this strategy does not address challenge (2).
 While the immediate timing conflict is resolved, the server must still switch to a replacement CA before the cutoff date.